 -What ordeals did the subject encounter along the way?

 -How did the subject overcome in the ordeal (or fail to overcome)?

-Analyze how your main character (and even minor characters) worked through a 12-step hero’s journey.
+Analyze the impact on your main character (and even minor characters) of going through each step on the Hero’s Journey.

 When it’s time to write your story, step away from techniques and structures and tell the story in the most natural way possible.